mimmitheresia/data_science-repo/jobscraping/README.md

+# To run program on LOCAL MACHINE

-## Install Dependencies & Create Virtual Environment
+### Install Dependencies & Create Virtual Environment

 Install all dependencies in pyproject.toml file and create the virtual environment using Poetry: